kansaineil/hype-annotation-guidelines-eacl26/Importance/imperative.md

 ---

 ### **2. Hyperbolic**
-Often **hyperbolic**.
+Usually **hyperbolic**.
-This may be reduced if strong counter-signals are present.
+May be reduced if counter-signals are present.

 <details markdown="1">
 <summary><em>Examples</em></summary>